indico/indico-user-docs/docs/cern/cern_access.md

 If you plan to have non-CERN participants at your event, you will have to provide them with **valid access badges**, in line with the Organization's [badge-wearing policy](https://home.cern/news/official-news/cern/visible-wearing-badge-instructions-0).

+You can learn more about the rules regarding visitor cards [in the admin e-guide](https://admin-eguide.web.cern.ch/en/procedure/visitors-cards-access-cern-visitors-and-conference-participants).

 For security reasons, the Organization also requires any external participants to submit a few additional personal data items, which will be processed according to the Organization's data privacy policies: